-Another 24 words (2 lines of text) are included under the topic Early Kyffen Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Kyffen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kyffen family to the New World and Oceana

 joined the general migration to North America in search of land, work, and freedom.
 These immigrants greatly contributed to the rapid development of the new nations of Canada and the United States.
 They also added a rich and lasting cultural heritage to their newly adopted societies.
 Investigation of immigration and passenger lists has revealed a number of people bearing the name Kyffen: David Kiffin settled in Virginia in 1635.